Python Quick Guide - Step 1 Basic Syntax and Data Types (4) - Variables and Assignment

 1.4.3.
 Variable Reassignment

-- Variable values can be changed.
+- Variable values can be reassigned.

 - Variables can also be reassigned to values of different types.